 We buy all the products we test — no freebies from companies.
 If you purchase through our links, we may earn a commission, which helps support our testing.

-Tired of the ol' rise and grind routine?
+Are you tired of the ol' rise-and-grind routine?
 In this review, we investigated over 25 of the best coffee pods for Keurig and Nespresso coffee machines before purchasing 13 for our side-by-side comparisons.
 We submitted each pod to a series of tastings to determine which has the best aroma, flavor, aftertaste, body, and balance.
 There are many different ways to make the perfect morning coffee, and coffee pods are a quick and easy way to start your day.
 We hope our results will help you determine which pod fits your unique taste preferences.

 Editor's Note: Our coffee pod review was updated on September 3, 2024, to share more information on how we tested.